-Certain Plan policies and objectives are evaluated as having a potential conflicting interactions with the status of SEOs.
-The interaction and environmental impacts, if any, will be determined by: the nature and extent of individual projects or multiple projects, lower-tier plans and subsequent development, and site-specific environmental factors.
+Certain Plan policies and objectives are evaluated as having a potentialyl conflicting interaction with the status of SEOs.
+The interaction and environmental impacts, if any, will be determined by the nature and extent of individual projects or multiple projects, lower-tier plans and subsequent development, and site-specific environmental factors.

-These impacts may be evaluated as part of a lower-tier environmental assessment or by the development management process.
+These impacts may be evaluated as part of a lower-tier environmental assessment or through the development management process.